pgroonga/pgroonga.github.io/install/centos.md

 ---
-title: install on CentOS
+title: Install on CentOS
 layout: en
 ---

-# install on CnetOS
+# Install on CnetOS

 This document describes how to install PGroonga on CentOS.